OpenVPN/terraform-provider-openvpn-cloud/templates/data-sources/network_routes.md

 page_title: "cloudconnexa_network_routes Data Source - terraform-provider-cloudconnexa"
 subcategory: ""
 description: |-
-  Use an cloudconnexa_network_routes data source to read all the routes associated with an OpenVPN Cloud network.
+  Use an cloudconnexa_network_routes data source to read all the routes associated with an Cloud Connexa network.
 ---

 # cloudconnexa_network_routes (Data Source)

-Use an `cloudconnexa_network_routes` data source to read all the routes associated with an OpenVPN Cloud network.
+Use an `cloudconnexa_network_routes` data source to read all the routes associated with an Cloud Connexa network.